 - Device Overheating

 These problems may cause your USB drive to stop working and you can also lose your data forever.

 Many users believe that USB flash drives are a safer way of storing data, compared to other data backup devices.
 However, USB flash drives are equally susceptible to data loss like hard drives or any other form of storage device.
-Your drive can overheat and stop working.
-It can get affected by a virus if you connect the drive to an unknown computer.
+Your USB drive can overheat and stop working.
+It can get affected by a virus if you connect the USB drive to an unknown computer.
 You might end up deleting the data by mistake.
 Some of the data loss causes are given below:

 1. Overheating Of Flash Drive

 All pen drives are vulnerable to damage due to heat.
 Too much heat can lead to the solder getting degraded.
 This can dislodge internal parts of the USB flash drive which can cause permanent data loss.
 Normally, your USB flash drive adjusts to regular room temperature.
 But, if you notice that USB drive has become too hot; remove the USB drive and plug it after some time.

 Note: Sometime your USB flash drive may constantly keep getting warm when connected to the computer.
 In this situation back up your data immediately.
 Additionally, avoid keeping the drive always connected to a device.
 Remove it as soon as you are done with usage of the USB drive.